 - 2.1 STC understands that students can face various issues during their student life.
-These include but are not limited to: personal, family, mental and physical health, financial, adjustment, relationships, work-life balance and study issues.
-The responsibility for student welfare lies with every member of the STC community. - 2.2 Students are responsible for their own welfare and for seeking support as and when appropriate.
+These include but are not limited to: personal, family, mental and physical health, financial, adjustment, relationships, worklife balance and study issues.
+As a concrete form of support, STC provides the services of a dedicated Student Welfare Officer who is available to students at any time. - 2.2 Students are responsible for their own welfare and for seeking support as and when appropriate.
 Students are to inform STC about any circumstances that they would like to receive support from STC about. - 2.3 STC also endeavours to identify those students who have difficulties and provide them or refer them to the relevant support services.
 STC staff are the ones who are in direct contact with the students, and thus they could be more likely to become aware of particular issues the students are facing.
-While the staff is not expected to have expertise in student welfare support, they are to know where to direct students for help.
+While staff members are not expected to have expertise in student welfare support, they are to know where to direct students for help.